Ben Caldwell (filmmaker): Early life and education

 The idea of black film students attending UCLA was not embraced by everyone.
 Those who opposed their presence, did not hesitate to express their deeply rooted discontent.
 As a result, the L. A. Rebellion was born.
 Black filmmakers were making their voices heard through their art.
 Much of their art consisted of pieces that focused on politics that effected the black community, praised black culture, and pushed for unification among the human race.
 When asked in an interview, Ben Caldwell stated that the L. A. Rebellion set out to “emancipate the image” of black people.

-Caldwell studied filmmaking at UCLA, receiving his M.F.A in 1976.
-He studied film alongside Charles Burnett, Julie Dash and Billy Woodberry, as part of a group of young artists who were to change African American independent filmmaking — a cultural phenomenon sometimes called "The L.A.
-Rebellion."
-Caldwell contributed largely to the L.A.
-Rebellion Movement creating films that focused on black culture in Los Angeles, California.
 While studying film at UCLA, Caldwell produced, wrote, directed, filmed, and edited his most revered piece “Madea."
 This film explores the development of a child's mind during gestation.
 At the time that he wrote this piece, Caldwell was entertaining the possibility of there being another Earth in a parallel universe.
 When he was attending school in Arizona, Caldwell created a still photography piece which equated the black woman's body to Earth.
 Once he began studying film, Caldwell adapted his still photography project into the short film.
 Over the course of his career, Caldwell has made other experimental shorts such as "I & I: An African Allegory" and "Water Ritual #1: An Urban Rite of Purification," which would fall under the category of Experimental Documentary.
 The shorts that he has written and/or worked on have focused on social issues that directly effect the black community.
 In a time when Blaxploitation dominated the black film industry, Caldwell and other black visionaries had different stories to tell.